ctschroeder/palladio_workshop/Getting_Started_with_Palladio.md

 **Date** from the **Data type** dropdown menu.
 Looks good!
 Click **Done**.

+Note: If your **Date** category data includes a time stamp, you may need to go back and edit your data to remove the time stamp.
+This is not hard, but I've gone ahead and done it for you.
+So **if you need a cleaned-up Date category** try using [this edited version of the Cushman csv data file](https://github.com/ctschroeder/tutorials/blob/master/Cushman-Collection-edited.csv).

 Review your data categories with red circles.
 (Except for categories you don't want to use and plan to [hide it](https://github.com/ctschroeder/palladio_workshop/blob/master/Getting_Started_with_Palladio.md#hide-some-data).
 Make sure to tell Palladio the correct **Data types**.
 Also for **Text** data, you may see **special characters** outlined in red.
 Click them to ensure Palladio recognizes them properly.
 You're all set when you have no more red circles.

 Hide some data